Grafton, Ontario: Name

+History

+Benjamin Ewing was one of the first settlers in Grafton, having settled by 1798 in a property located on what is currently Benlock Road.
+Another early settler (from 1807 or 1808) was his friend Eliakim Barnum, the original owner of the Barnum House on Hwy #2.
+Barnum House is now a museum in Grafton, and it is thought that Eliakim Barnum bought the house from another family who owned it before.
+Barnum married Ben's sister Hannah Ewing Blanchard just after 1812.

-Grafton is an excellent example of the type of hamlets that flourished in the 19th century.
-Grafton had a bustling port for many years, shipping grain, barley and other commodities to communities along the Great Lakes.
+Grafton had a bustling port for many years, shipping grain, barley, and other commodities to communities along the Great Lakes.
 In addition, the hamlet included a Sons of Temperance group, an order of Freemasons, and numerous other social leagues.
 Bolstered by satellite communities such as Centreton, Castleton, Wicklow, and Vernonville, Grafton was a productive hamlet that supported itself through both agriculture and services.

-By the late 1870s the hamlet could boast of having a doctor, several taverns and inns, a cheese factory, a blacksmith, a public scale, and a train station on the G.T.R line.
+By the late 1870s, the hamlet could boast of having a doctor, several taverns and inns, a cheese factory, a blacksmith, a public scale, and a train station on the GTR line.
 Milk and dairy products were shipped daily to both Kingston and Toronto, and regular passenger service was also available.
-Grafton was successful enough at this time to earn a weekly column in the Cobourg daily newspaper, entitled "Latest Items from Grafton", which ran from 1875 through 1877.
+Grafton was successful enough at this time to earn a weekly column in the Cobourg daily newspaper, "Latest Items from Grafton," which ran from 1875 to 1877.
 The column included news of the surrounding communities and hamlets and detailed various social, political, and economic on-goings in the area, such as picnics, local crime, sporting contests, and harvest reports.